 Day 18 – Galapagos Islands to Quito

-you depart from the Galápagos Islands and return to Quito.
+Today you depart from the Galápagos Islands and return to Quito.
 You will enjoy a hearty box lunch before boarding your plane.

 Upon arrival, you will visit the old town, also known as Quito Colonial and then have dinner at a local restaurant.